cloudflare/cloudflare-docs/content/workers/configuration/durable-objects.md

 #### Error when deleting migration

-When deleting a migration using `wrangler publish --delete-class <ClassName>`, you may encounter this error: `"Cannot apply --delete-class migration to class <ClassName> without also removing the binding that references it"`.
+When deleting a migration using `wrangler deploy --delete-class <ClassName>`, you may encounter this error: `"Cannot apply --delete-class migration to class <ClassName> without also removing the binding that references it"`.
 You should remove the corresponding binding under `[durable_objects]` in `wrangler.toml` before attempting to apply `--delete-class` again.

 #### Error: Durable Object is overloaded.